paulchilton/paulchilton.github.io/_posts/2017-01-19-Office365-Sent-items-for-shared-mailboxes.markdown

 Open Powershell.

-First you need to create a connection to Office 365; enter the following command, this will prompt your to authenticate with Office so enter your credentials when asked.
+First you need to create a connection to Office 365; enter the following command, this will prompt you to authenticate with Office so enter your credentials when asked.

 {% highlight PowerShell %}
 $session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri "https://outlook.office365.com/powershell-liveid/" -Credential $cred -Authentication Basic -AllowRedirection